dragonflydb/dragonfly/README.md

 [![ci-tests](https://github.com/romange/dragonfly/actions/workflows/ci.yml/badge.svg)](https://github.com/romange/dragonfly/actions/workflows/ci.yml)

-A toy memory store that supports basic commands like `SET` and `GET` for both memcached and redis protocols.
-In addition, it supports redis `PING` command.
+A novel memory store that supports Redis and Memcached commands.
+For more detailed status of what's implemented - see below.

-Demo features include:
+Features include:
 1. High throughput reaching millions of QPS on a single node.
 2. TLS support.
 3. Pipelining mode.
+4. A novel cache design, which does not require specifying eviction policies.
+5. Memory efficiency that can save 20-40% for regular workloads and even more for cache like workloads

 ## Building from source
 I've tested the build on Ubuntu 21.04+.